gbbofh/spikey-boi/README.md

 ### The Agent

 The agent here is represented by a red triangle.
-It has two sensory inputs, and two motor outputs (for the time being).
+It has three sensory inputs, and two motor outputs (for the time being).
 The inputs to the network are a function of the relative angle between the front of the agent, and the target (green circle).
 Which input responds, as well as how it responds, depends upon